Below are a number of useful websites for families, including information about specialist equipment, support groups and key information.

 It can be tricky to find a PA/befriender who fits with your family, so it is important you are clear on what you would like your PA to do.
 You are always welcome to have a chat with academy to discuss if befriending would be an appropriate option and look at the advantages and disadvantages of having a PA.

-Follow this link to apply for short break hours which can then be used for befriending services.
+Apply for short break hours which can then be used for befriending services.

 Mencap is a popular befriending option you could approach once you have received funding.